Drivers Beware: It’s Pothole Season

 AAA published a list of common car repairs that can result from poor roads:

-- Control arm
+- Bend the control arm

 “On average, American drivers report paying $300 to repair pothole-related vehicle damage,” said Pat Moody, Director of Public Affairs for AAA Northern New England.
 “Adding to the financial frustration, those whose vehicles incurred this type of damage had it happen frequently, with an average of three times in the last five years.”

-There are best practices to follow when navigating potholes.
+There are best practices to follow when navigating potholes:

 - Ensure your vehicle has a spare tire or a tire inflator kit.